Sharing your data with other sites

 Managing your applications on Android

-To manage applications on your Android device, go to the Google Settings app and click Connected Apps.
+To manage applications on your Android device, go to the Google Settings app and click Apps connected to your account.

 You’ll then see a list of apps that you’ve granted access to your Google Account.
 If you see an app on there that you don’t use anymore, you should disconnect the app from your Google Account (you can do this by clicking on the app and selecting Disconnect).